fable-compiler/Fable/src/Fable.Transforms/Python/README.md

 # Fable Python

-This experimental support for Python in Fable.
-Transforming the Fable AST into a Python AST, then printing to untyped Python source code.
+Adds beta  support for Python in Fable.
+Transforming the Fable AST into a Python AST, then printing to typed Python source code.

 ## Current Design